 The two other main factors when it comes to getting admitted to vet school abroad are the interview and relevant animal-handling experience.

-These two factors are changing amidst the pandemic, but in a typical year, students would go through an interview process (now online) and have to demonstrate a certain number of hours volunteering in animal clinics or vet practices.
+These two factors changed amidst the pandemic, but in a typical year, students would go through an interview process (some are mandatory in-person) and have to demonstrate a certain number of hours volunteering in animal clinics or vet practices.